Introduction to nutrition, nutrient and their importance on crop production

 - Essential for cell division in the meristematic tissues.

-- Involved in proper pollination, pollen formation, pollen tube growth/ flowering and fruit or seed set.
+- Involved in proper pollination, pollen formation, pollen tube growth/

-- Important role in the fertilizing process of plants and during blossom period its requirement is high.
+- Important role in the fertilizing process of plants and during blossom period

 - It influences carbohydrates and N-metabolism.

-- Translocation of sugars through cellular membranes and prevents the polymerization of sugars.
+- Translocation of sugars through cellular membranes and prevents the

 - It enhances rooting of cutting through oxidation process.